J-DubApps/Blog/content/posts/2021/LogYourPS-Scripts.md

 }
 </div>

-**How It Works**:
+**How It Works**: <br />

-	1. Timestamping: The function prefixes each message with a date/time stamp for clear sequencing.
+	1. Timestamping: The function prefixes each message with a date/time stamp for clear sequencing.<br />
 	2. Custom Messages: You have fine control over what gets logged.
-You can log progress, error messages, or summary statements at key points.
+You can log progress, error messages, or summary statements at key points.<br />
 	3. Predefined Log File Variable: By setting $LogFile before you call WriteLog, you control the output location without modifying the function itself each time.

 **Example Usage**: <br />